snakemake/snakemake-executor-plugin-slurm/docs/further.md

 #### Setting GPUs

-Currently, on the Cannon cluster, this plugin only supports GPU specification via the `slurm_extra:` field.
-See your *b* above for an example requesting 2 GPUs.
+Use the `gres:` field to supply the number of GPUs.
+See *b* above for an example requesting 2 GPUs.

 #### Knowing which rules are in a workflow